Finally, make up a flying line, and attach it to the bridle with a Lark's Head knot. See the photo above.

 Note: If you have seen the plans page for this kite, you will see there are two extra reinforcers on the joints of the upper horizontal spar.
 If the glue you are using can't hold the correct dihedral angle, it's easy to add the two extra small pieces of bamboo later, after a bit of test flying.

-Have fun flying, and I hope you've enjoyed learning how to how to build a dopero kite.
+Have fun flying, and I hope you've enjoyed learning how to build a dopero kite.

 Now, just in case you have actually made and flown this kite at least once already: